Showing posts with label Reading #5. Show all posts

 My Thoughts:

 This is what I love about Torah.
 It is not only for His chosen people, the Jews, but also for the stranger that joins with them.
 In verse 15, 16 we read, “As you are, so the foreigner shall be before Hashem.
 One law and one ordinance shall be for you and for the stranger who lives as a foreigner with you.”
 Torah is clearly for everyone who wants to follow and love Hashem.
 Yes, we have a lot to learn from His people.
 We have not been studying Torah for centuries upon centuries.
 So, it is very important to study from the sages and those who live now who are teaching His Word.
 We must learn from the “native born” and join in with them.
 By joining I mean -- support the Jewish people with prayer, finances and material things.
 Support Israel in every way possible.
 Oppose those who boycott Israel and pray for peace for Jerusalem.
 Every day I pray this prayer, “Adonai please return the Land to the people.
-Please return the people’s hearts to you (and people all over the world).
+Please return the people’s hearts to you (and people all over the world to you).
 And please return the Mashiach to the Temple -- to rule and reign from Jerusalem forever.

 Challenge: